-Workshops Expand the scope of the classroom by adding art to your curriculum.
-The Art Institute offers afterschool, one-day, and multiday professional development workshops throughout the year on a variety of topics for teachers of all grade levels and subject areas.
-Programs focus on the value of learning through original artworks in the museum and the resources available to transfer that learning into the classroom.
-Participants explore the creative process, historical context, and the nature of aesthetic experience while learning effective teaching strategies and making meaningful curricular connections.
-All workshops are taught by museum education staff along with guest scholars and artists.
-Teachers can earn CPDUs for all courses and can earn CPS Lane or graduate credit for workshops that last three days or more.
+Expand the scope of classroom learning by bringing art into your curriculum.
+The Art Institute offers after-school, single-day, and multi-day professional development workshops on a variety of topics for teachers of all grade levels and subject areas.
+Programs use works of art as catalysts for learning and creative engagement and feature resources that empower you to make art central to learning.
+Workshops are taught by museum education staff, guest scholars, artists, and peer teachers.
+Participants earn CPDUs for all workshops, and graduate credit is available for courses that last three days or more.

 Fee: $25 per person ($12 per pre-service student) Minimum 12 participants 3 CPDUs

 15 hours 27 min ago The Art Institute of Chicago NOW ON VIEW—Kemang Wa Lehulere: In All My Wildest Dreams

 Artist Kemang Wa Lehulere describes his work as a “protest against forgetting,” reenacting what he calls “deleted scenes” from South African history through a masterful conflation of personal and collective storytelling.
 See his first American museum show, In All My Wildest Dreams—on view through January 16.

 20 hours 14 min ago The Art Institute of Chicago NOW ON VIEW—A new photography rotation showcases groundbreaking Contemporary works from artists like John Baldessari, Sally Mann, Chuck Close, Barbara Kruger, among others—on view in Gallery 10 through January 2.

 Image: Richard Misrach.
 Untitled #696–05, from series On the Beach, 2005.
 Gift of the artist.